jeichinger/CS7641/AS1/README.txt

 - Sklearn source code for making confusion matricies.
 Copied and adapted to make matricies look neater/ fit in report.

-The original datasets can be found at these links: https://www.kaggle.com/mullerismail/richters-predictor-modeling-earthquake-damage https://archive.ics.uci.edu/ml/datasets/Diabetic+Retinopathy+Debrecen+Data+Set
+The original datasets can be found at these links:

+https://www.kaggle.com/mullerismail/richters-predictor-modeling-earthquake-damage

+https://archive.ics.uci.edu/ml/datasets/Diabetic+Retinopathy+Debrecen+Data+Set
+-Balint Antal, Andras Hajdu: An ensemble-based system for automatic screening of diabetic retinopathy, Knowledge-Based Systems 60 (April 2014), 20-27.
+The dataset is based on features extracted from the Messidor image dataset: [Web Link].

 The zip file containing my code can be pulled from the following link: https://github.com/jeichinger/CS7641/blob/master/AS1.zip